pauldacus/county_kml/README.md

 # county_kml
 Postgres dump of KML coordinates for all US counties.
-Includes id, parent, county_id, and coordinates columns When coding, if there are multiple state, county(s) with the same value, you will need to wrap them in a "MultiGeometry" KML tag, this mean there are multiple Polygon tags inside of a Placename which will need to go inside separate Polygon tags.
+Includes id, parent, county name, state, and coordinates columns When coding, if there are multiple {state, county(s)} combos with the same value, you will need to wrap them in a "MultiGeometry" KML tag, this mean there are multiple Polygon tags inside of a Placename which will need to go inside separate Polygon tags.
 If a row has a reference to a parent, that parent id row's coordinates should be wrapped in a "outerBoundaryIs" KML tag, and the row(s) referencing the parent should be wrapped in a "innerBoundaryIs" KML tag, all of which should be inside a Polygon tag.
-This is how I do it for MultiGeometry tags:
+This is how I do it for MultiGeometry tags ("c" is a county object in Rails):
 ```
               if c.county_kml.size > 1
                 b.MultiGeometry {